Key folder in safepath unaccessible

 Options for particle sizing at 90°

 90PDP Absolute molecular weights of polymers in solution.
-Option includes 40 µL flow cell (90PFC) and Debye plot software, requires BI-APD.
+Option includes 40 µL flow cell (90PFC) and Debye plot software.
 Relative molecular weight calculated from the DLS determination of the diffusion coefficient is standard.
 BI-PSD21 21 CFR Part 11 software to assist ERES compliance, sizing only.
 BI-IQOQPQ Qualification for installation, operation and performance for sizing and zeta.
 BI-SFS Sample filtration system provides fast and convenient way to clean your light scattering samples, a necessity for samples smaller than 20nm.
 Utilizing Teflon® tubing and nonreactive components, the BI-SFS is compatible with most sample filtration needs provided there is at least 5 mL of liquid.
 For protein and other rare samples, use 20 nm BI-DF20AQ Anatop filters instead.
-Lasers 5 and 10 mW, HeNe lasers at 632.8 nm wavelength.
-50 mW and higher powered, frequency-doubled solid state lasers at 532 nm wavelength.
+Lasers Additional options available; contact us for more information.

 Accessories for particle sizing at 90°

-Cells BI-RCG Box of 250 round glass cells with 25 reusable Teflon caps, 1.9 to 4 mL volume.
-Use with solvents, requires BI-RCH.
-BI-RCH One round cell holder for use with BI-RCH BI-SM50 Box of 80 plastic cells, disposable, 50 µL volume, sample retrievable, requires BI-SM50A.
+Cells BI-SM50 Box of 80 plastic cells, disposable, 50 µL volume, sample retrievable, requires BI-SM50A.
 Use with water.
 BI-SM50A One sample cell adaptor for use with BI-SM50.
 BI-SM10 One 10 µL cell for sizing of small and rare samples, sample is retrievable.
-90PFC Additional 40 µL quartz flow cell for use with 90PDP Reference Materials BI-LTX92 Latex reference material for validatino fos sizing, 15 mL, 92 ± 3 nm.
-BI-SVK92 Starters validation kid for sizing, 2 mL, 92 ± 3 nm.
+90PFC Additional 40 µL quartz flow cell for use with 90PDP Reference Materials BI-LTX92 Latex reference material for validation for sizing, 15 mL, 92 ± 3 nm.
+BI-SVK92 Starter validation kit for sizing, 2 mL, 92 ± 3 nm.
 BI-CC Nitrogen-purge facility for condenstation control.

 Options for zeta potential

 BI-ZTU Autotitrator, 4-pump, pH, temp, conductance for use with acids, bases, surfactants, dispersing agents, salts and other additives to determine the IEP and trend of zeta potential with concentration of additive.
-BI-ZTU includes one BI-ZELF-P and one BI-ZELF-P/B for use with aqueous samples or BI-ZELF-G and one BI-ZELF-G/B for use in solvents.
-BI-ZELF-P Plastic electrode assembly for use with BI-ZTU in flow mode, including one BI-ZELF-P/B, for use in water.
-BI-ZELF-P/B Box of 2 plastic flow cells for use with BI-ZELF-P. Use in aqueous environments.
-BI-ZELF-G Solvent resistant electrode assembly for use with BI-ZTU in flow mode, including one BI-ZELF-G/B glass cell, for use in solvents.
-BI-ZELF-G/B Additional glass cell for use with BI-ZELF-G BI-870 Dielectric constant meter improves accuracy when calculating zeta potential in solvent mixtures and speciality solvents.
+BI-ZTU includes one BI-ZELF and one BI-ZELF-B for use with aqueous samples.
+BI-ZELF Plastic electrode assembly for use with BI-ZTU in flow mode, including one BI-ZELF-B, for use in water.
+BI-ZELF-B Box of 2 plastic flow cells for use with BI-ZELF.
+Use in aqueous environments.
+BI-870 Dielectric constant meter improves accuracy when calculating zeta potential in solvent mixtures and speciality solvents.
 BI-PALS21 21 CFR Part 11 software to assist ERES compliance.

 Accessories for zeta potential

 BI-SREL Solvent resistant electrode assembly for use with BI-SCGO glass cells, inconvenient for use with BI-SCP cells.
-BI-SCGO Box of 10, open-topped glass cells for use with solvents.When working in saline and other high salt concentrations use one of thse electrodes*: BI-ZEL Electrode assembly for aqueous systems, use BI-SCP cell, 1.25 mL sample volume.
-BI-ZEL2 Electrode assembly for aqueous systems, use BI-SCP cell, 450 µL sample volume.
+BI-SCGO Box of 10, open-topped glass cells for use with solvents.When working in saline and other high salt concentrations use one of thse electrodes: BI-ZEL Electrode assembly for aqueous systems, use BI-SCP cell, 1.25 mL sample volume.
 Or BI-SVE175 Electrode assembly for aqueous systems, with BI-SCP cell, 175 µL sample volume.
 BI-ELECCK Electrode cleaning kit including wand and polishing strip, for use with BI-ZEL and BI-SREL.
 BI-ZR5 Zeta reference material for validation, blue pigment for use in water, - (44 ± 8) mV.

 Note: Current users of the 90Plus PALS may upgrade to include backscatter provided their instrument has the necessary mechanics, optics and hardware.
-Contact hte factory for more information.
+Contact the factory for more information.